Birmingham knife amnesty agreed 'in principle' by PCC

 Justice Minister Jeremy Wright said knife crime was falling.

 Derrick Campbell, a former government advisor on knife crime, said an amnesty would not make a difference.

 Speaking on Thursday, PCC Mr Jones said: "We haven't agreed the final details, we have agreed in principle that it's going to happen.

-"We need to work through how it's going to work, how it's going to be publicised, and that's part of the task that we do have ahead."'Not a deterrent'
+"We need to work through how it's going to work, how it's going to be publicised, and that's part of the task that we do have ahead."

 But Mr Campbell, who founded and chaired the group Birmingham Reducing Gang Violence, said he had been involved in three knife amnesties in the past.

 "Unless they are targeted and time limited they aren't effective," he said.